Earn Your BFA in NYC

 Located in the heart of New York City, the center of the international art world, the BFA in Studio Art at NYU Steinhardt allows you to participate directly in the evolution of contemporary culture, viewing exciting exhibitions, holding internships, and attending important lectures and live performances as they happen.
 Because our degree offers the vast academic resources of a major research university as well as a studio faculty of accomplished professional artists, we are able to prepare students for meaningful careers in the arts, while exposing them to a rich cultural environment that far exceeds the scope of more narrowly defined art programs.

-Our First–Year Foundation Program is focused on studio and critical art theory courses that will enable you to explore many forms of philosophy and art making.
-You will develop technical and analytical skills, as well as creative discipline and a clearer understanding of the relationship between art and society.
+Our first–year Foundation Program is a focused progression of studio and critical art theory courses enables students to explore many forms and philosophies of art making, giving them an unusually wide array of skills and visual languages with which to express their ideas.
+Students develop technical and analytical skills, as well as creative discipline, and a clearer understanding of the relationship between art and society.

 Through participation in our degree, we expect you to develop in the following areas: